-I am a Lecturer at the Department of Experimental Psychology where I teach Experimental Design and Methods, and a Stipendiary Lecturer in Psychology at Lady Margaret Hall.
+I am a Lecturer at the Department of Experimental Psychology where I teach Experimental Design and Methods, and a Stipendiary Lecturer in Psychology at St Anne's college.

 I received my undergraduate degree in Psychology from the Aristotle University of Thessaloniki in Greece.
 I continued my studies as a Fulbright scholar in the US where I obtained a MSc degree in Neuroscience and Education from Columbia University.
 I completed my PhD at the Max Planck Institute for Psycholinguistics and the Donders Institute for Brain, Cognition and Behaviour in the Netherlands funded by a Max Planck Society IMPRS fellowship.
 Before moving to Oxford, I worked on an NIH funded project in the Department of Neurology at the University of California, Irvine in the US.